peterkaminski/hotair-peterkaminski-wiki/README.md

 [[29.
 Create titles for each of your responses.|29.
 Create titles for each of your responses.]]

-The titles are good, but it doesn't remember all of its responses, so ultimately I write all the titles.
+The titles are good, but it doesn't remember all of its responses, so ultimately I wrote all the titles.

-As an experiemnt, let's try to level up the story-telling a little:
+As an experiment, let's try to level up the story-telling a little:

 [[30.
 Art gallery - show, not tell|30.
 Retell the visit to the art gallery, but use dialogue and settings to "show, not tell"]]